Horseback Riders Embark on a Journey to Well-Being

 (Gregory)

-These observations show us that interacting with the locals helps riders gain a new perspective on how people live in challenging environments.
-They also gain a new perspective on their knowledge of horses; these people don’t take riding lessons as is commonly done in France—instead, their knowledge has been passed down from generation to generation and gained through lived experience:
+These observations show us that interacting with the locals helps riders gain a new perspective on how people live in a challenging environment.
+But it also gives them a new perspective on their knowledge of horses: these people don’t take riding lessons as is commonly done in France; instead, their knowledge has been passed down from generation to generation and gained through lived experiences:

 “He [the farmer] can tell whether the cow is lame or not just by the way he approaches her and touches her.”

-This encounter with other cultures prompts reflection on the equestrian worldview, as well as encouraging us to step back and question our own assumptions.
-Learning from others, drawing inspiration from new experiences, and broadening our horizons all contribute to our well-being.
-Every travel experience has the potential to shape and influence one’s lifestyle (Andereck et al., 2011).
-We are confronted with new ways of doing things and living; this encounter is a constant learning experience.
-Interaction with locals is a vehicle for socialization; there are exchanges.
-“Confrontation with the outside world, the strange, and the foreign allows the individual to experience the structural plurality that lies dormant within everyone.
+This encounter with other cultures prompts reflection on the equestrian worldview, as well as the opportunity to take a step back and question one’s own assumptions.
+Learning from others, drawing inspiration from new experiences, and broadening one’s horizons all contribute to well-being.
+Every travel experience can lead to changes in and influence one’s lifestyle (Andereck et al., 2011).
+We are confronted with new ways of doing things and living; these encounters are a constant source of learning.
+Interactions with locals serve as a vehicle for socialization, fostering exchanges: “Confrontation with the outside world, the unfamiliar, and the foreign allows the individual to experience the structural plurality that lies dormant within each of us.
 Wandering is, ultimately, an important vehicle for socialization” (Maffesoli, 1997, p.
 148).
-Traveling is seen as a remedy, a time for oneself, to learn from others, a time to step away from daily life.
+Traveling is seen as a remedy, a time for oneself, to learn from others, and a time to step away from one’s daily routine.

-It is within this transmodern trend in recreational practices that a new sports ethic has emerged, one centered on well-being and humanity’s relationship with nature (Andrieux, 2013).
-According to Corneloup, we can observe the emergence of new styles of practice “that refer to specific uses depending on the chosen and embodied ethics” (2013, p.
+It is within this transmodern movement in recreational practices that a new sports ethic has emerged, one centered on well-being and humanity’s relationship with nature (Andrieux, 2013).
+According to Corneloup, we can observe the emergence of new styles of practice “that reflect specific customs based on the chosen and internalized ethics” (2013, p.
 46) of horseback riding.
-These, combined with the enthusiasm for nature and the sense of well-being it provides, will draw tourists toward equestrian tourism.
-This encounter with the wider external world, and the learning that results from it, leads me to discuss bodily ecology.
+These, combined with the growing enthusiasm for nature and the sense of well-being it provides, are drawing tourists toward equestrian tourism.
+This encounter with the external world in the broadest sense—and the learning that results from it—leads me to discuss bodily ecology.
 This encounter with the external world helps stimulate and raise awareness of the environment and living things, thereby fostering the development of ecological sensitivity (Jay, 2014).
-“Bodily ecology finds its expression in practitioners who immerse themselves in environments that have altered their understanding of the ecosystem and the body’s modes of action in these active situations. ” (Andrieux, 2014, p.
+“Bodily ecology is found in practitioners who immerse themselves in environments that have altered their understanding of the ecosystem and the body’s modes of action in these real-world situations. ” (Andrieux, 2014, p.
 33).
-This immersion in another culture changes our perspective, causing us to reflect on our way of life in order to modify it and contribute to sustainable development.
-It is a genuine awakening and a change in quality of life.
+This immersion in another culture changes our perspective, prompts us to reflect on our way of life so that we can modify it and contribute to sustainable development.
+It represents a genuine shift in awareness and an improvement in quality of life.

 Conclusion

 The transmodern nature of these practices helps bridge the gap between sports and the environment.
-Today, outdoor sports have become more accessible; participation is on the rise and has become an integral part of our daily lives.
-In addition to physical activity, there are environmental benefits that contribute to the well-being of participants.
-Equestrian tourism is part of outdoor activities and therefore reaps their benefits.
-Furthermore, there are additional benefits stemming from the relationship between the rider and their horse.
-This practice offers individuals numerous benefits: freedom, open-mindedness, a break from daily life, social interaction, taking one’s time, contact with nature, and, of course, the relationship with the animal.
+Today, outdoor sports have become more accessible to everyone; participation is on the rise and is firmly embedded in our daily lives.
+In addition to physical activity, there are environmental benefits that contribute to participants’ well-being.
+Equestrian tourism is one of many outdoor activities and therefore reaps these benefits.
+Furthermore, there are additional benefits stemming from the relationship between the rider and the horse.
+This activity offers individuals numerous benefits: freedom, open-mindedness, a break from daily life, a respite from social pressures, the chance to take one’s time, contact with nature, and, of course, the bond with the animal.
 All these benefits contribute to the overall well-being (psychological, physiological, and social) of trail riders.

 Bibliography